Origin and Early Development

 In 2006-7, Transport Scotland carried out the exhaustive Forth Replacement Crossing Study – part of the wider Strategic Transport Projects Review – to examine a wide range of options for replacing the FRB.
 These included suspension and cable-stayed bridges and different types of tunnel in a variety of different locations.

-Responding to the study in December 2007, Scottish Ministers announced their intention to safeguard the economically vital cross-Forth transport corridor by building a new cable stayed bridge to the west of the current FRB by May 2017.
+Responding to the study in December 2007, Scottish Ministers announced their intention to safeguard the economically vital cross-Forth transport corridor by building a new cable stayed bridge to the west of the current FRB in 2017.
 This challenging timescale was necessary due to the potential need for future restrictions to Heavy Goods Vehicles using the FRB.

 Transport Scotland immediately began design, procurement and statutory work on the fast-tracked scheme – appointing the Jacobs Arup joint venture as design consultants in January 2008.
 An extensive programme of regular engagement and consultation began with a wide range of affected communities and interested parties to inform the development of the project.
 A number of key improvements were made to the design as a result of feedback from local communicates, notably the location of the South Queensferry Junction being moved further to the west of the town, significantly reducing local impacts.